 How to Treat a Disfellowshipped Person, Remain in God’s Love

-Janja Lalich goes on to explain that in a group the qualifies as a cult, there is always some kind of exploitation of the members, including financial.
+Janja Lalich goes on to explain that in a group that qualifies as a cult, there is always some kind of exploitation of the members, including financial.
 And the groups’ needs are always before the personal needs or the needs of the members’ families.

 |“The Society for years has tried to keep all those persons making a covenant with God busy in Kingdom work.
 It was to this end that we have arranged Watchtower studies, service meetings, book studies, and now the course in Theocratic ministry.
 Also we have encouraged the brethren to make back-calls, arranging for book studies.
 If they follow this course of action they will keep out of mischief; they will be busy looking after the King’s business and will have no time for the pleasures of this world.“|